jcguidry/flight-ml-ingest-gcp-func/README.md

 This repository contains the code for a machine learning data ingestion pipeline for flight data.
 The pipeline uses Google Cloud Platform (GCP) functions and interacts with the FlightAware API.

-The data Is Ingested as 'snapshots' of the flight statuses provided by the API, with a timestamp of the current snapshot run and the previous snapshot run.
-Each new snapshot Is appended to a Google BigQuery table when this cloud function Is Invoked.
+The data is Ingested as 'snapshots' of the flight statuses provided by the API, with a timestamp of the current snapshot run and the previous snapshot run.
+Each new snapshot is appended to a Google BigQuery table when this cloud function is invoked.

 ## Project Structure